 Let's get back to the issue of safety.
 We want our users’ accounts to stay safe.
 That’s our #1 priority and the reason Dux-Soup has been around for so many years.

 Dux-Soup has the advantage of years of experience of knowing LinkedIn's algorithms.
 And have built safety mechanisms into both our browser-based and Cloud-based tools.
-With our browser-based tool you can override our safety settings (with caution) but with Cloud, we manage this for you so you have no fear of your actions causing suspicion.
+With our browser-based tool you can override our safety settings (with caution) but with Cloud, we manage all of the safety settings for you so you have no fear of your actions causing suspicion.

 An advantage of Dux-Soup is that you don’t have to share your LinkedIn login details with any third party tool.
 You can be sure that there is no access to your account from anywhere but your own, standard, web browser.